anandveeraswamy/fileuploadexample/README.md

 # Django File Upload Project

 This guide walks you through setting up a Django project for file uploads and image retrieval, with validation for file type and size.
 Follow these steps to set up and run the project.
+You can test my published Render web service at https://fileuploadexample.onrender.com/upload/ The full code can be found at https://github.com/anandveeraswamy/fileuploadexample.git

 ---